buehler/dotnet-operator-sdk/src/KubeOps.Generator/README.md

 It is used to generate convenience functions to help registering resources within an operator.

+## Motivation

+The primary goal of this generator is to reduce boilerplate code required in your operator's `Program.cs` (or startup logic).
+Instead of manually calling `builder.AddController<...>()`, `builder.AddFinalizer<...>()`, `builder.AddWebhook<...>()`, etc., for every component, the generator scans your project and creates extension methods that register all discovered components with a single call.

 ## Usage

 The generator is automatically used when the `KubeOps.Generator` package is referenced.